1947

 because it sets out on the cliff - - we certainly shouldn’t change it.

-As to the windows - - At first I thought the large plate glass the best - - then Mr. Frye said view
+As to the windows - - At first I thought the large plate glass the best - - then Mr. Frye said the

-being so magnificent (of course you saw it on a dull day) that if we used the large open glass it’s
+view being so magnificent (of course you saw it on a dull day) that if we used the large open

-beauty might be too overpowering.
-Well, whether our children will grow up to have inferiority
+glass it’s beauty might be too overpowering.
+Well, whether our children will grow up to have

-complexes on account of the view or not, I couldn’t say, but there’s another point that is more
+inferiority complexes on account of the view or not, I couldn’t say, but there’s another point

-to be considered at this time.
-Since, we will not be able to live there continuous for some years
+that is more to be considered at this time.
+Since we will not be able to live there continuous for

-advantages to prevent ransacking.
-I think two servants rooms with bath between would be best.
+has it’s advantages to prevent ransacking.
+I think two servants rooms with bath between would

-Whether we use both for servants or not I would like one to have built-in bunks-- one above the
+be best.
+Whether we use both for servants or not I would like one to have built-in bunks-- one

 Mr. Frye has asked for arrangement to be made on the surveying and the info be forwarded on